-Arsène Wenger rates Arsenal's chances against CSKA Moscow as 50/50 - The Guardian — Nigeria Today
+Arsenal vs. CSKA Moscow clash to test Anglo-Russian ties ahead of World Cup - CNN — Nigeria Today

 |

-Arsene Wenger hints Petr Cech may start in Europa League vs. CSKA Moscow

-Arsene Wenger insists there is 'extra pressure' on his side for CSKA Moscow clash due to their league position
+(CNN) The fractious history between English and Russian football fans will be put to the test over the next week as Arsenal's Europe League clash with CSKA Moscow serves as a warm-up for the World Cup in June.
+Amid growing political tension between the …

-Preview: Arsenal vs. CSKA Moscow
+Europa League: Arsenal vs. CSKA Moscow team news and TV details

+Arsenal Boss Arsène Wenger Claims Summer Signing 'Was Not Himself' Upon Initially Joining Club

+Arsenal vs CSKA Moscow: Live stream, TV Channel, start time, team news, latest odds

 Do you have something awesome to share with the world?
 Click here to share